COVID-19 Response: OPEN & Treating Patients In-Office, At Hospitals & Via Telehealth.

 Inflammation of the kidneys caused by the autoimmune disease Systemic Lupus Erythematosus (SLE) is called lupus nephritis.
 This complex condition prevents the kidneys from properly removing waste from the blood and regulating the amount of fluid in the body.

 Dialysis is the artificial process of washing or cleansing of the blood to remove toxins and waste products when your kidneys have lost the ability to naturally filter waste from your body and regulate fluids properly.
+At Nephrology Associates we treat with both Hemodialysis & Peritoneal Dialysis.

 Diabetes is a disease of elevated blood sugar(glucose).
 Glucose is a large molecule in the blood that causes damage to tiny blood vessels all over the body- including the kidneys’ smallest filtering units – the glomeruli.